gammaSpeck/mockstagram/README.md

   > skaffold dev
 ```

-When you run the above command, you will see the docker images being built for the services:"
+When you run the above command, you will see the docker images being built for the services:

 - mk-producer (4 replicas as seen in the mk-producer-depl.yaml file)
 - mk-nurse
-- nats-streaming-server
+- nats-streaming
 - redis

 After the images are built, they shall be deployed on your default k8s cluster namespace, and you will see the logs of all the **services** exposed on that same terminal.
 View [docs/terminalLogs.md](docs/terminalLogs.md) to view an in depth example.